Previous | Next

 "There's nothing wrong with a happy family, but you don't understand.
 The tooniverse has moved on without her.
 So many things have changed.
 Too much of our world can be changed by modifying fate.
 We must be extremely careful."

-Evina was feeling sad yet again that day.
-He wondered if it would be even harder on him if he had known her when she was still alive.
+Evina became depressed once more.
+He wondered if it would've been even more painful if he had known her when she was still alive.
 "I... uh... what happened to her?"

-Evina was only barely satisfied for the moment, so he decided to change to another topic.
-"Why did you bring that pencil with us anyway?
+Evina wasn't satisfied with the answer, but he decided to change to another topic.
+"Why did you bring that pencil with us, anyway?
 What use is it if we aren't supposed to change fate?"

 "It has immense power.
 I thought we might use it bargain with the humans."